telerik/xamarin-forms-docs/controls/imageeditor/imageeditor-crop.md

 ### Crop Tool

-1. AspectRatio (*AspectRatio*): Represents the aspect ratio expressed as the ratio between the width and height of an image.
+* **AspectRatio** (*Telerik.XamarinForms.ImageEditor.AspectRatio*): Represents the aspect ratio expressed as the ratio between the width and height of an image.
 The specific values are:

 	* **Free**: Special value, indicating the aspect ratio should not be constrained.
 	* **Original**: Special value, indicating the aspect ratio should match the original image.
 	* **Square**: Special value, indicating the width and height of the image should be equal.

 >important When set custom values for the **AspectRatio** the separator must be ":", for example: "7:2", "6:2".